Multi-View Projection for Unsupervised Domain Adaptation in 3D Semantic Segmentation: Experiments

-SemanticKITTI \cite{behley_semantickitti_2019} and nuScenes \cite{caesar_nuscenes_2020} are two well-known large-scale datasets for AD, both providing and annotating Lidar 3D pointclouds.
-The procedure generally adopted in domain generalization and unsupervised domain adaptation literature \cite{kim_single_2023,kim_rethinking_2024,gebrehiwot_t-uda_2023,shaban_lidar-uda_2023} is to train on the official training splits for both datasets, e.g. 700 scenes for nuScenes and sequences 00-07 and 09-10 for SemanticKITTI, and evaluate on the official validation splits, e.g. 150 scenes for nuScenes and sequences 08 for SemanticKITTI.
+is to train on the official training splits for both datasets, e.g. 700 scenes for nuScenes and sequences 00 to 07, 09 and 10 for SemanticKITTI, and evaluate on the official validation splits, e.g. 150 scenes for nuScenes and sequences 08 for SemanticKITTI.
 We follow this procedure for comparing with the state of the art.
+Of the 700 nuScenes scenes, we use the 70 last scenes for validation.
+Similarly, we use sequence 10 of SemanticKITTI for validation.
+For the rare classes experiment \ref{exp:rare_classes} and the ablation study \ref{exp:ablation}, we use a subset of the first 1800 scans from sequence 08 of the SK dataset for evaluation, to reduce the computational cost.

+\textbf{Simulation-to-Real.} SynLidar \cite{xiao_transfer_2021} (SL) is a synthetic AD dataset captured with Unreal Engine 4.
+The sub-sampled version that is used in most of the literature \cite{xiao_transfer_2021,saltori_compositional_2023,michele_saluda_2023,zhao_unimix_2024} is composed of 13 sequences, containing 19,865 scans with annotations for 32 classes.
+No official validation split is provided, therefore we follow \cite{kim_single_2023} and use sequences 05 and 10 for validation.
+We do not evaluate on SynLidar, as it is only used as a source dataset.